 What Causes Valves To Go Out Of Adjustment?

 Depending how what type of valve train your 4 stroke dirt bike has, certain parts simply wear out.
 Each manufacturer has set limits or tolerances of how much clearance each valve should have.
-Once the clearance is above or below that tolerance, you will generally start noticing the symptoms listed above.

-A titanium valve has a special coating that is made to increase the durability.
+A titanium valve has a special coating that is made to increase durability.
 Once that coating goes away the valve will quickly go out of adjustment.
 Normal wear and heat will burn the coating away over time.

 A stainless steel valve generally doesn’t have a coating, but it still wears out for the same reason; wear and heat.